manniestien/chatFunnelChallenge/README.md

 Step 6: Notice a bunch of error output.
 There should be 7 failures, 6 passing tests, and maybe some warnings.

-Step 7: Fix the bugs!
+Step 7: Fix the bugs

 Step 8: Commit the fixes to your local git repo

-Step 9: Zip the repo and send it to us!
+Step 9: Zip the repo and send it to us

 Since this is a public repo, please don't make a pull request - we don't want others to see your solutions.